 Then I began filling back in the dirt I had originally removed and added in Perlite and new potting soil to the native soil.
-I used about 1/2 native soil, 1/4 new potting soil and 1/4 Perlite.
-Another good alternative is to add sand to your soil.
+I used about:

 I followed this by adding in the fun little succulent plants once I got to the top of the planter.
 When I removed the succulents from their plastic pots I opened up the roots a little with my hand and then just planted like normal.

 Step 4.
 Cover with river rocks.